caro46/SD_efficiency/Xlaevis_KO.md

 (March 9, 2022):

 Star can directly count the reads per gene using by default only uniquely mapped genes - I am giving it a try since the results are expected to be the same as the default behavior of htseq.
-I am also outputting TranscriptomeSAM.
+I am also outputting TranscriptomeSAM (to potentially used with salmon or stringtie).
+Some files did not have the same naming convention (ex.
+Run1 - ccdc_12_S3_L001_R1_trim_001.fastq.gz Run2 - ccdc11_S9_L001_R1_trim_001.fastq.gz) so Andrew helped with a python trick (try to split based on `_`, if errors with the expected number of splits, split the first string where the numbers start)

 ```
 sbatch ~/project/cauretc/scripts/KO_rnaseq/star_mapping_sub.sh --fastq /home/cauretc/projects/rrg-ben/ben/2021_XL_ko_tad_RNAseq/raw_data_3rd_run/scanw/*trim*.fastq.gz --genomeSTARDir /home/cauretc/projects/rrg-ben/cauretc/2021_KO_rnaseq/STAR_dir/genomeDir --output_directory /home/cauretc/projects/rrg-ben/cauretc/2021_KO_rnaseq/STAR_dir/star_mapping --prefix_out